Ahmed Raissouni: Controversy

+Holocaust denial

+On 22 May 2019, Raissouni published an article on both the IUMS website and his personal website and Facebook page titled "Why It Is Necessary to Question the Holocaust."
+In the article, he described the story of the Holocaust as being fabricated by the Zionist movement and described its portrayal "politically slanted and questionable."

 Personal life

 Raïssouni is married and has five children.
 Raïssouni is the brother of Soulaimane Raïssouni, and is the uncle of Hajar Raïssouni.

 Books

 Raïssouni has published a number of scholarly works, mostly surrounding the topics of Islamic Jurisprudence (Fiqh) and its foundations, Maqasid Al Shari'ah, and Islamic governance.
 Among the books he has written are: